hakuryu97/hakuryu97/README.md

 - 👋 Hi, I’m @hakuryu97
 - 👀 I’m interested in learning and making videos for my Youtube Channels
 - 🌱 I’m currently learning Python, C++ and other programming languages
-- 💞️ I’m looking to collaborate on some Ai projects.
+- 💞️ I’m looking to collaborate on some Ai projects
 - 📫 How to reach me ...
 Just, don't.

 <!---